robgriffin247/ctt_winter_series/README.md

 1. Transform results with ``uv run dbt build``

 - Where ingestion and transformation occurs depends on the value of TARGET in the working environment; I have setup to have three databases - two local (test and dev) and prod on MotherDuck

+- Add a bank card to Modal to go from $5 to $30 credits free per month